EE broadband review

 EE early cancellation credit

-Generally you should only be charged for cancellation if you leave mid-contract, something we would recommend is best avoided due to the cost, but if you do find yourself in that situation it's reassuring to know that you can get something back from EE.
+Generally, you should only be charged for cancellation if you leave mid-contract.
+And that’s something that's best avoided due to the cost anyway.
+But if you do find yourself in that situation, it's reassuring to know that you can get something back from EE.

-All broadband reviews
+More broadband reviews

 We review every provider we list on Broadband Genie.
 Read the following reviews for our thoughts on other ISPs: